Fantastix80/blog/src/content/posts/Introducing-my-homelab.md

 If you’re interested in building your own homelab, I highly recommend following the upcoming setup guides in this order:

-1. Set a static IP address on your home router
+1. Set a public dedicated IP address on your home router (Bbox)
 2. Set up the server with Proxmox
 3. Purchase and configure a domain name
 4. Set up a local network with pfSense